Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Case Study B: Superconducting-qubit flux sensor

-The prior width $\phi_{\max}$ interacts with the tractable horizon $K = 4$ through Ramsey aliasing.
-The likelihood~\eqref{eq:ramsey_likelihood} is periodic in $\Delta\omega(\bx)\,\tau$, so a prior that spans many Ramsey fringes yields a multimodal posterior that can be disambiguated only by measurements at sufficiently varied $\tau$; to leading order, at least $\log_2(N_\text{fringes})$ distinct delays are required.
-At $\phi_{\max} \to \Phi_0/2$ (uninformative prior) the support spans many fringes and four epochs are too few for either a fixed or an adaptive schedule to resolve them; both joint-DP and joint-PCRB converge to comparable aliasing-floor MSE and the adaptive margin shrinks.
-At $\phi_{\max}$ well below this the prior is narrow enough that aliasing is essentially absent, both methods operate far below the floor, and the joint-DP margin grows rapidly.
-Separately, the PCRB is a local/asymptotic bound that elides posterior multimodality, so at large $\phi_{\max}$ it is mis-specified as a baseline: the comparison would be doubly uninformative (joint-DP $K$-limited, joint-PCRB outside its regime of validity).
-Choosing $\phi_{\max} = 0.1$ sits just inside the regime where joint-DP's adaptive finesse becomes observable at $K = 4$ while keeping the PCRB baseline a valid reference, a representative rather than extremal test of co-design quality.
+The adaptive advantage described above is intimately connected to Ramsey aliasing.
+The prior width $\phi_{\max}$ interacts with the tractable horizon $K = 4$ through the periodicity of the Ramsey likelihood in $\Delta\omega(\bx)\,\tau$: a prior that spans many fringes yields a multimodal posterior that can be disambiguated only by measurements at sufficiently varied $\tau$.
+At $\phi_{\max} \to \Phi_0/2$ both methods converge to comparable aliasing-floor MSE because four epochs are too few for either a fixed or an adaptive schedule to resolve the many fringes.
+At $\phi_{\max}$ well below the aliasing threshold both operate far below the floor and the margin grows rapidly.
+Choosing $\phi_{\max} = 0.1\,\Phi_0$ sits just inside the regime where the adaptive finesse becomes observable at $K = 4$ while keeping the PCRB baseline valid.
+The adaptive policy's anti-aliasing strategy is visible in Fig.~\ref{fig:scqubit_results}(a): the first epoch at short $\tau$ narrows the posterior support from many fringes to one, and the remaining epochs resolve within that fringe at long $\tau$---a coarse-to-fine strategy that the fixed schedule, having committed all four epochs to long $\tau$, cannot replicate.